-The Aviation Education Program at South Dakota State University is committed to preparing safe, innovative, professional aviation educators who enhance human potential through transdisciplinary, learner-centered education in South Dakota and beyond.
-We assure this by creating multiengine commercial pilots and instructors who are able to apply the general education core to the aviation profession.
+The Aviation Education Program is committed to preparing safe, innovative, professional aviation educators who enhance human potential through transdisciplinary, learner-centered education in South Dakota and beyond.
+We assure this by forming multi-engine commercial pilots and instructors who are able to apply their core educational experience to the aviation profession.

 Each graduate of the aviation education program will be able to:

 - Apply the general education experience to the aviation profession.

 - Demonstrate instructional knowledge in single and multi-engine aircraft to the FAA commercial pilot standard.